Sphinty/CCM101-bvaldez/Laboratory-04-Cloud-Native-Engineer/README.md

 # Laboratory 04: Cloud-Native Engineer

 ## Mission Overview
+Congratulations!
+After successfully guiding our clients through multi-cloud evaluations, you have been promoted to the Cloud-Native Engineering Team at CloudNova Technologies.
+Modern cloud computing is no longer just about renting Virtual Machines (VMs) from AWS or Azure.
+Today's enterprise applications are built using lightweight, portable, and lightning-fast technologies called Containers.
-This lab covers the shift from traditional Virtual Machines to containerization.
+Your new mission is to understand the shift from traditional virtualization to containerization.
-As part of the Cloud-Native Engineering Team at CloudNova Technologies, I researched the differences between VMs and containers, deployed a live Nginx container using Docker on the KillerCoda Playground, and documented the full container lifecycle — from pulling the image to removing the container.
+Using the KillerCoda Playground, you will step into the shoes of a Cloud-Native Engineer.
+You will research the differences between VMs and containers, execute your very first Docker commands, and deploy a live, containerized web server in seconds.

 ## Objectives
+At the end of this laboratory activity, you should be able to:
-- Differentiate between traditional Virtual Machines (VMs) and Containers
+- Differentiate between traditional Virtual Machines (VMs) and Containers.
-- Access a Docker-enabled cloud environment using KillerCoda
+- Access a Docker-enabled cloud environment using KillerCoda.
-- Execute fundamental Docker CLI commands
+- Execute fundamental Docker CLI (Command Line Interface) commands.
-- Pull, run, manage, and terminate a containerized application (Nginx)
+- Pull, run, manage, and terminate a containerized application (Nginx).
-- Document container operations in Markdown
+- Create professional technical documentation of container operations using Markdown.
-- Continue building a well-organized GitHub Cloud Computing Portfolio
+- Continue developing a well-organized GitHub Cloud Computing Portfolio.

 ## Docker Commands Executed
 - `docker --version`